-DAI is not backed by any fiat currency but it uses a multi-collateral script in which the coin is created when a collateralized debt position is created, locking Ethereum into a smart contract.
-The contract holds the staked coins which can be unlocked at a later time using DAI.
+DAI is not backed by any fiat currency but uses a multi-collateral script in which the coin is created when a collateralized debt position is created, locking Ethereum into a smart contract.
+The contract holds the staked coins, which can be unlocked at a later time using DAI.

-- Tether (USDT) is one of the first stablecoins and currently the most popular, having the highest liquidity.
+- Tether (USDT) is one of the first stablecoins and is currently the most popular, having the highest liquidity.

 - Stablecoins are cryptocurrencies that have a steady price and are backed through collateral pegging or algorithmic pegging.

 - The USDT is supposed to be backed by USD at a 1-on-1 ratio through the accounts of Tether Ltd.

 - Although USDT is the most popular stablecoin, it’s surrounded by controversies related to Tether’s Ltd’s capacity to cover the coin’s volume with fiat and its relations with Bitfinex.

 - Some other popular stablecoins are USDC, BUSD, DAI, and DGX.